Cape Cod Estate Planning Massachusetts

 If the decedent had already placed assets into his trust (a funded or living trust) title must also be changed to reflect the new successor trustee.
 However, this change of title does not require court involvement.
 It is quicker and less costly.
 There are many issues to address - such as obtaining a new tax identification number for the trust, obtaining date of death values of assets - including appraisal of real estate, possible preparation of estate tax returns (state and/or federal), etc.

 Massachusetts automatically places an estate tax lien upon all Massachusetts real estate of the decedent.
 To clear title something must be recorded to release the estate tax lien.
 Likewise, if all of a Massachusetts decedent's assets amount to one million dollars ($1,000,000) a Massachusetts estate tax return must be prepared and filed.
-Currently, if all of the decedent's assets total five million four hundred and ninety thousand dollars ($5,490,000) a U. S. estate tax return must be prepared and filed.
+As of 2019, if all of the decedent's assets total eleven million four hundred thousand dollars ($11,400,000) or more, a U. S. estate tax return must be prepared and filed.
 Often it is wise to file an estate tax return for lesser values to peg the tax basis, and to start the statute of limitations running.
 Also if "portability" of exemption is advised a return must be filed.

 Boyd and Boyd is experienced to help you in these matters.